 Direct your offers only to patients who have signed up to receive such promotions, and allow them to opt out if desired.
 A major key to a successful email marketing campaign is an engaged audience, so making sure your communications are reaching people who have opted-in can drastically improve your outcomes.

 4. Tailor Your “From” Line

 While the “From” name of an email can seem innocuous, failing to optimize this field can negatively affect your open rates.
 When scanning their inbox, a person will only commit their time to messages from credible and trustworthy sources.
-Be sure your sender name and sender address are consistent and easily identifies yourself or your practice.
+Furthermore, users often make the decision to either open or delete an email based on their perceived familiarity with the sender.
+Be sure your sender name and sender address are consistent and easily identify yourself or your practice.
 Additionally, consider steering clear of sending correspondence from a no-reply address, as this can seem impersonal and drive away patients who may have questions about a particular service, procedure, or special offer.

 For dental and medical practices, a well-executed email campaign can build credibility, drive traffic back to your website, spread word-of-mouth referrals, and keep the patient-physician connection intact between in-person appointments.
 However, a thoughtlessly-crafted message can often do the exact opposite, cluttering an inbox in the best case scenario and alienating a patient in the worst.
 All in all, implementing a few simple guidelines can maximize your overall email marketing strategy and increase the click-rate of your promotional campaigns.
 Ideally, this will boost your website traffic and expand your clientele for steady, consistent growth of your practice.

 To ramp up the effectiveness of your medical or dental email marketing campaign, be sure to contact us at Rosemont Media today.